Where do your sessions take place?

 Why don't you book more sessions?

-After a couple incredibly busy Fall seasons (for which I am VERY grateful!), I've decided to book fewer sessions so that I can give each of my clients more of my time and attention.
+After a couple incredibly busy Fall seasons, I've decided to book fewer sessions so that I can give each of my clients more of my time and attention.
 It is very important to me that every client with whom I work feels valued and by booking less sessions, I can ensure that this is the case.
 Also, I am a stay-at-home mama by day, so I've got 3 little humans who need me! :)

 Almost every mama tells me their children won't sit still for a photo, may run away, probably won't look at the camera and will definitely not want to smile on command.
-And can you blame them?
-I'd likely do the same if a stranger pointed a camera in my face.
-Kids are people too and their desires matter.
-Plus, we're really looking for genuine smiles and emotions over the posed ones.
+And my response is that this is not only normal, but expected!
+We're really looking for genuine smiles and emotions over the posed ones, so it truly is not a problem.
 I want them to feel free to be themselves!
 For this reason, I always build a few extra minutes into the beginning of my sessions so that I may talk to your kids, get down on their level, ask them what they like to play with, make them laugh a bit, let them try out my camera, and just generally get to know them.
-This helps build trust and helps my sessions to run more smoothly...and if all else fails, I always bring lollipops! ;)
+This helps build trust and helps my sessions to run more smoothly...and if all else fails, I bring stickers and lollipops! ;)

 I've just had a baby, or I have toddlers at home, and I don't feel great about myself.
 I want photos of my family, but I generally hate how I look in them...this feeling makes me dread photos, and i end up snapping at my husband and my kids and everyone is miserable.

 Sound familiar?
 Ha!
-Been there.
-Got you.
+Been there and I have your back.
 I am always aware of positioning mama in a way that is most flattering.
 We talk about this before your session and I guide you into flattering positions and give you tips and very subtle reminders during the session.
-And remember, the most important thing for your kids, when they look back at these photos 10, 20, 30 years from now, is to see YOU in them.
+And remember, the most important thing for your kids, when they look back at these photos 10 years from now, is to see YOU in them.
 They're not checking out your makeup or measuring your waistline or examining the bags under your eyes.
-They're looking at the way you gazed at them, the way you took them on your lap and tucked their head under your chin and held their hands in yours.
+They're looking at the way you smiled at them, the way you took them on your lap and tucked their head under your chin and held their hands in yours.